bearstech/pussh/README.md

 * Remote's stdout and stderr ends mixed up in the same stdout stream in the end.
 Any help to circumvent this is welcome.
 * There is no way to use the remote exit status.
-* The coloring hack is scary and porbably useless.